elkhorn-heavy/walkthroughs/overthewire/natas/level01/README.md

 ## Initial Analysis

-The web page description
+The web page instructions

 > You can find the password for the next level on this page.

-is fairly self-explanatory, and looking around the web page should reveal the password.
+are self-explanatory, and looking around the web page should reveal the next password.

 ## Approach Strategy

-1. Look at the page source
+1. Look at the page source to see what is there
-1. Look at the page dependencies

 ## Step-by-Step Solution